arkurpas/Object-detection-ABB-RobotStudio/README.md

 * Robots: ABB IRB1200 and ABB IRB2600
 * Simulation: ABB RobotStudio
 * Communication: Sockets
+* Hardware: Dell Precision 3581 with NVIDIA RTX 2000 ADA graphics card

 ## Process description

-1. a set of random ordered packages come into the station
+* a set of random ordered packages come into the station
-2. a small robot goes above conveyor and  start the camera placed on its gripper
+* a small robot goes above conveyor and  start the camera placed on its gripper
-3. trained model looks for the manufacturer's logo
+* trained model looks for the manufacturer's logo
-4. a type of detected object together with coordinates of the center point are sent to robot
+* a type of detected object together with coordinates of the center point are sent to robot
-5. robot picks up the package with vaccum gripper and place it into proper box.
+* robot picks up the package with vaccum gripper and place it into proper box.
-6. When a box is filled with 16 packages of specific type of the chips big robot picks up full box and place it on output conveyr.
+* When a box is filled with 16 packages of specific type of the chips big robot picks up full box and place it on output conveyr.

-## Process description
+## insights

+### Python Code
+The project consist of a
+Initially, I aimed to utilize Faster R-CNN for object detection and Mask R-CNN for segmentation.
+However, due to the computational power limitations of my computer, I decided to opt for SSD (Single Shot Detector) for object detection.
+It just worked better in the real time object detection.

+### Robotic side
+Programs for both robots were created from scratch by me.